The Amazing Health Benefits of Safe Sun Exposure

 - 2 Tablespoons Zinc Oxide (This is a non-nano version that won’t be absorbed into the skin.
 Be careful not to inhale the powder).

-- Optional: 2 tablespoons Shea Butter - I use this unrefined organic one
+- Optional: 2 tablespoons Shea Butter.

 - Optional: Essential Oils, Ylang Ylang mixed with helichrysum or chamolile or other natural extracts to suit your preference.